 A reference implementation for this architecture is available on GitHub.

 Scenario: Classifying images is a widely applied technique in computer vision, often tackled by training a convolutional neural network (CNN).
 For particularly large models with large datasets, the training process can take weeks or months on a single GPU.
-In some situations, the models are so large that it's not possible to fit reasonable batch sizes onto the GPU.
+In some situations, the models are so large that it is not possible to fit reasonable batch sizes onto the GPU.
 Using distributed training in these situations can shorten the training time.

-In this specific scenario, a ResNet50 CNN model is trained using Horovod on the Imagenet dataset and on synthetic data.
+In this specific scenario, a ResNet50 CNN model is trained using Horovod on the ImageNet dataset and on synthetic data.
 The reference implementation shows how to accomplish this task using TensorFlow.

 In data-parallel distributed training with synchronous updates, the model is replicated across n hardware devices.
 A mini-batch of training samples is divided into n micro-batches.
 Each device performs the forward and backward passes for a micro-batch.
 When a device finishes the process, it shares the updates with the other devices.
 These values are used to calculate the updated weights of the entire mini-batch, and the weights are synchronized across the models.
-This scenario is covered in the GitHub repository.
+This scenario is covered in the associated GitHub repository.

 This architecture can also be used for model-parallel and asynchronous updates.
 In model-parallel distributed training, the model is divided across n hardware devices, with each device holding a part of the model.
 In the simplest implementation, each device may hold a layer of the network, and information is passed between devices during the forward and backwards pass.
 Larger neural networks can be trained this way, but at the cost of performance, since devices are constantly waiting for each other to complete either the forward or backwards pass.
 Some advanced techniques try to partially alleviate this issue by using synthetic gradients.